helpingstar/cs285-script/script/CS_285_Lecture_6_Part_2.md

 8. And that's what's going to replace the green box.
 9. So instead of just naively summing up all the rewards, we're now going to fit a neural network as we discussed in the previous section.
 10. Step three, for every state action tuple that we sampled, evaluate the approximate value of the next state minus the value of the current state.
-11. Step four, use these advantage values to construct a policy gradient estimator by taking grad log pi at every time step and multiplying it by the approximate advantage.
+11. Step four, use these advantage values to construct a policy gradient estimator by taking ∇log π at every time step and multiplying it by the approximate advantage.
 12. And then step five, like before, is to take a gradient ascent step.
 13. So the part that we talked about when we discussed policy evaluation is mostly the same as the previous step.
 14. Right?